datacarpentry/semester-biology/exercises/Sql-practice.md

 ---
 layout: exercise
 title: SQL Practice
-subtitle: Review Basic Queries
+subtitle: REVIEW Basic Queries
-language: SQL
+language: R
 ---

 This is a follow-up to [SQL Assignment 1](({{ site.baseurl }}/assignments/sql-1).

+Download the [`sql_practice.sqlite` database]({{ site.baseurl }}/data/sql_practice.sqlite).
+Open it in SQLite Manager and write a query for each of the following:

-When writing the solution to each review problem, take a second to think carefully about which fields are actually relevant to the problem.
+*When writing the solution to each review problem, take a second to think carefully about which fields are actually relevant to the problem.
 Write your query so that only these relevant fields are selected for the final output.
-In other words, if you are going to do some form of analysis with the data you select, which fields do you actually need? (*HINT: none of these problems should have SELECT \* in the answer.*)
+In other words, if you are going to do some form of analysis with the data you select, which fields do you actually need?* (**HINT: none of these problems should have SELECT \* in the answer.**)

 1. Write a query that lists all the males in order by weight, starting with the heaviest.